 Once you have completed the initial setup process for your smartphone, you can use it as your secondary authentication device even if it is offline (by utilizing the passcode option in the Duo app).

 We highly recommend obtaining some backup passcodes in case you ever do lose or forget your primary 2-step device.
 Print the page out and stick it in your bag or wallet!

-If you have forgotten or lost your 2-step device, Law Library and Law School staff are not able to unlock your account for you.
+If you have forgotten or lost your 2-step device, or are otherwise unable to log in via CalNet 2-Step, Law Library and Law School staff are not able to unlock your account for you.
 You will need to contact email@example.com for assistance.

 More FAQs are available here.